 Course Director for this course is Professor Miyase Christensen.

 Professor Christensens research and publications over the past two decades has ranged from the political economy of communications and infrastructure to innovation policy to geopolitics, social shaping of technology, environmental communication and climate change.

 She is also co-organizer of the second Crosscuts: Stockholm Environmental Film Festival.

-ContactStudent Affairs Office Journalism and Media and Communication StudiesStudent Counsellor Journalism and Media and Communication StudiesExchange Coordinator
+ContactStudent Affairs Office Media and Communications StudiesStudent Counsellor Journalism and Media and Communication StudiesExchange and Alumni Coordinator